 Moist

-These Two main methods can be further broken down into 6 sub-categories
+These two main methods can be further broken down into six sub-categories:

 - Roasting (dry heat)